Impossibility Results for Strong Linearizability: The Difficulty of Consistent Refereeing: Impossibility of Lock-Free Strongly Linearizable Implementations: The One-Shot Contest Object

-\begin{claim} A reachable configuration is either $v$-univalent, for some $v \in \{1, \ldots, n-1\}$, or bivalent; furthermore, the properties are mutually exclusive. \end{claim}
+The next claim follows from the definitions and the fact that the initial configuration is multivalent.

-\begin{claimproof} The claim follows directly from the definitions and the fact that the initial configuration is bivalent. \end{claimproof}
+\begin{restatable}{claim}{claimthree} A reachable configuration is either $v$-univalent, for some $v \in \{1, \ldots, n-1\}$, or multivalent; furthermore, the properties are mutually exclusive. \end{restatable}

-It is obvious that if $p_0$ completes its decide operation in a configuration $C$, then $C$ is univalent.
-Interestingly, with strong linearizability the same holds also when one of the competitors complete its compete operation.
+It is obvious that if $p_0$ completes its $decide()$ operation in a configuration $C$, then $C$ is univalent.
+Interestingly, with strong linearizability the same holds also when one of the competitors complete its $compete()$ operation.
+The proof of the next claim is similar to the proof of Claim~\ref{claim-queue} above.